On the local-global principle for twists of abelian varieties and Galois representations: Introduction

 \section{Introduction}

-It is a natural question whether, given a set of local twists of an abelian variety over a number field satisfying certain constraints, these are induced by a global twist satisfying the same constraints.
-In this paper, we investigate this problem in the case when the twists are given by some cyclic group of the automorphisms of the abelian variety.
+Given a twist of an ``object'' defined over a number field (e.g.\ an abelian variety up to isogeny) satisfying certain local constraints, it is natural to ask whether these constraints are satisfied globally.
+In this paper, we investigate this problem in the case when the twists are given by some cyclic group of automorphisms of the object.
+We do so with a view towards two main concrete examples: abelian varieties and Galois representations.
+Let us first discuss in more detail the case of abelian varieties.